-- Alumni House is the home for institutional advancement, alumni, and publication offices.
+- Alumni House is the home of alumni and publication offices.

-- Athletics Complex houses the Lumsden Gymnasium as well as the college’s intercollegiate athletic offices and athletic training room.
+- Athletics Complex houses the Lumsden Gymnasium as well as the university’s intercollegiate athletic offices and athletic training room.

 - Business Building includes faculty offices, classrooms, a computer lab, and a student lounge, as well as the Office of Information Technology.

 - Campus Apartments, housing approximately 384 students, is a complex of seven two-story apartment-style buildings, typically providing housing for upperclassmen students.
 Each apartment has four bedrooms, two bathrooms, a living room, and a kitchen.
 Laundry facilities are available on each floor.

 - Canavan Hall is a five-story, suite-style residence hall, housing approximately 260 students, primarily used as first-year and new student housing.
 Two bedrooms share one bathroom.
 Lounges and laundry facilities are available on each floor.

 - Charles J. Wick Campus Center houses student life offices including Campus Safety, CHIP Center (Counseling, Health, Insurance, Prevention), Conference Services, the 24/7 Information Desk, the executive boardroom, a dedicated esports center, lounges, the main dining room seating 650, the Wildcat Den (a multimedia dining location), and a social room/auditorium seating 500.

 - Patricia E. Curtis Hall houses physician assistants, psychological sciences, and social work faculty offices.